Thalaivettiyaan Paalayam

 Thalaivettiyaan Paalayam is a 2024 Indian Tamil-language comedy drama television series, which is an official remake of the Hindi-language series Panchayat.
-The series writer by Balakumaran Murugesan and directed by Naga for Amazon Prime Video.
-Produced by Arunabh Kumar under the banner of TVF, the show revolves around journey of a young boy (Siddharth) from Chennai, who navigates the challenges of his new and unfamiliar surroundings in the remote village of Thalaivettiyaan Paalayam.
+The series is written by Balakumaran Murugesan and directed by Naga for Amazon Prime Video.
+Produced by Arunabh Kumar under the banner of TVF, the show revolves around a young boy (Siddharth) from Chennai, who is challenged of his new and unfamiliar surroundings in the remote village of Thalaivettiyaan Paalayam.

-The principal characters of the series include Abishek Kumar, Chetan, Devadarshini, Niyathi, Anandsami Paul Raj and Veera Sai Manikandan Thogaru.
+The principal actors of the series are Abishek Kumar, Chetan, Devadarshini, Niyathi, Anandsami, Paul Raj and Veera Sai Manikandan Thogaru.
 The series premiered on 20 September 2024 on Amazon Prime Video and consists of eight episodes.